 Sanam started out in the editorial industry when she was just 15, where she interned at BCS Group, a publishing company for multiple magazines targeted towards the disabled/handicapped community.
 She wrote the following pieces while also taking up the responsibilities of a front desk receptionist.
 Since this was her first publication outside of high school endeavors, it was pretty exciting to see her writing being distributed all over Canada.
 It was a humble start.

 In her last year of high school, Sanam was honored with the Pierre Berton Senior Poetry Award, for an altered version of her slam poem “I, Hestia”, which was awarded out of all the senior grades at Earl Haig Secondary School.

-Most humbling for me however, was being awarded the Heather Patterson Scholarship, which is given to the female student who has contributed the most to the English department of Earl Haig Secondary School.
-I was in all the classes the English department had to offer, including Literature Studies and Writer’s Craft.
-I had contributed and competed in high school slam poetry competitions, volunteered in events hosted by the English department, volunteered at the school library during my spares, and maintained an 85+ average in all my classes to do with English.
-I really owe this all to the amazing teachers and my colleagues who supported me throughout my high school career and provided me with inspiration and motivation to continue what I was doing.
+Sanam also received the Heather Patterson Scholarship, which is given to the student who has contributed the most to the English department of Earl Haig Secondary School.
+She was in all the classes the English department had to offer, including Literature Studies and Writer’s Craft, out of sheer passion for writing and language.
+She had contributed and competed in high school slam poetry competitions, volunteered in events hosted by the English department, volunteered at the school library during her spares, and maintained an 85+ average in all her classes, including her English courses.